 Reflecting on these responses, I’m reminded of Paul’s letter to the church at Ephesus as a prayer for our pastors and ministry leaders:

 “For this reason I bow my knees before the Father, from whom every family in heaven and on earth is named, that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.”
 (Ephesians 3:14–19, ESV)

-If you know a pastor or ministry leader who faces similar challenges, we’d love to invite them to our “Thriving Churches, Thriving Cities” retreat, coming up on Tuesday, Nov.
-13th.
-Share this article as an invitation with your pastor and church staff!
+If you know a pastor or ministry leader who faces similar challenges, we’d love to invite them to our “Thriving Churches, Thriving Cities” ministry leaders summit, coming up on Tuesday, Oct.
+24. Share this article as an invitation with your pastor and church staff!